Fudmottin/bip39/README.md

 # Seed Phrase Generator

-This is a C++20 command-line tool for generating BIP-39-compatible seed phrases for cryptocurrency wallets.
+This is a C++20 command-line tool for generating BIP-39-compatible seed phrases for bitcoin wallets.
 It uses high-quality random sources and supports customizable wordlist files.

 ## Features